protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 ## Enumerations {#enum}

-When you're defining a message type, you might want one of its fields to only have one of a pre-defined list of values.
+When you're defining a message type, you might want one of its fields to only have one of a predefined list of values.
 For example, let's say you want to add a `corpus` field for each `SearchRequest`, where the corpus can be `UNIVERSAL`, `WEB`, `IMAGES`, `LOCAL`, `NEWS`, `PRODUCTS` or `VIDEO`.
 You can do this very simply by adding an `enum` to your message definition with a constant for each